WilliamHYZhang/PGuide/README.md

 Clicking add feedback will submit the feedback and redirect the user to the class page, where the statistics will be updated with the new feedback.

 # For admin
-Log in for admin access
+Log in for admin access on the log in page, which can be reached from the navigation bar on the homepage.
+Use this log in:
 Username: admin
 Password: pguide